Pillog

 Overview

-Many people take medications or supplements daily.
-But staying consistent, especially for those with chronic conditions or new treatments—can be overwhelming.
-Pillog is a mobile app designed to help people to manage their medication schedules with peace of mind, ultimately increasing medication adherence rates and health outcomes.
+Many people take daily medications and supplements, but staying adherent is often a challenge for those with chronic conditions.
+Pillog is a mobile app designed to help people manage their medication schedules, ultimately improving adherence and health outcomes.

 Duration: May-June 2022